 Polonezköy

 Polonezköy is not an easy village to visit as there is no public transportation.
 One must rent a car, or a bus as we did.
 The road leading to the village is full of twists and turns and beautiful green forests.
-From the moment you leave the you are immediately filled with a sense of traveling back through .
+From the moment you leave the city you are immediately filled with a sense of traveling back through time.
 Arriving in the village you see roadside vendors selling fresh produce and quaint homes that have survived for more than a 170 years.

 Our day started with meeting at Beşiktaş and taking a chartered bus to the village.
 Most of us were prepared for a bus ride that would take at least an hour.
-Instead we arrived within forty-five minutes due to one of those rare days where Istanbul traffic doesn't leave you at a standstill.
-The ride took us through areas of wealth where the houses left us in absolute awe followed by a forest of green that most of us hadn't seen since arriving in Istanbul.
-The village may be considered part of Istanbul, but it was clear we were entering a different world and altogether.
+Instead we arrived within forty-five minutes due to one of those rare days where Istanbul traffic doesn’t leave you at a standstill.
+The ride took us through areas of wealth where the houses left us in absolute awe followed by a forest of green that most of us hadn’t seen since arriving in Istanbul.
+The village may be considered part of Istanbul, but it was clear we were entering a different world and time altogether.

 Polonezköy in the 1900's